ey92/notes/4744/4744notes.md

     - has more info than prototype
     - learned theory of what beginning of each word sounds like
     - phones form quasi-steady-states
-    - look for mean vector for a sound & std dev on vector -> characterizeds probability distribution
+    - look for mean vector for a sound & std dev on vector -> characterized probability distribution
 - 13 dims -> 39 by taking differences at adjacencies
     - called "feature transform"
         - velocity and acceleration (delta transform) of changes